Rapptz/discord.py/docs/guide/topics/webhooks.rst

 In order to create incoming webhooks in a channel, the member needs the :attr:`~Permissions.manage_webhooks` permission in the given guild or text channel.

-To create a webhook, Navigate to "Server Settings > Integrations" page.
+To create a webhook in a server, Navigate to "Server Settings > Integrations" page.
+Alternatively, webhooks can also be created from the "Integrations" page in a channel's settings.

 .. image:: /images/guide/webhooks/guild_settings_integrations.png
     :alt: Integrations Settings